automata-network/proof-of-machinehood-verax/README.md

 The workflow on interacting with the demo:
 1. The user provides a wallet address that they intend to receive the tokens.
 2. The wallet address needs to be authenticated by the user's device.
 3. After getting confirmation of the attestation's validity, users may click on the Request Tokens button to receive 0.1 $MOCK to the wallet address provided on step 1.
+A confirmation window will appear prompting users to whether download a copy of their attestation data or not.
+This is optional, but can be useful for debugging.

 The demo consists of the following:
 - `Faucet.sol`: This is the Faucet contract that retrieves attestations from Verax Attestation Registry and sends tokens to the user's wallet.